kunalsaxena/1mr-hiring/2023-SE-Intern/Assignment.md

 - You are encouraged to use popular libraries and frameworks to assist you in developing this application.
 - Ensure that the frontend and backend applications work seamlessly together.

 This assignment is designed to test your skills in React development, backend development, data storage, and API design.

-Good luck with your internship project!
+Good luck with your internship assignment!

 ## Sample Resume Data